-Risk Appetite
+4 Risk Appetite

-DBS' Risk Appetite is set by the Board and governed by the Risk Appetite Policy - a key part of our risk culture.
-A strong organisational risk culture is imperative for DBS to move forward, and this includes an effective incentive framework (refer to "Remuneration Report" on page 62).
+DBS' Risk Appetite is set by the Board and governed by the Risk Appetite Policy.
+This also serves to reinforce our risk culture through 'tone from the top' articulation of risks that we are willing to accept.
+A strong organisational risk culture, including an appropriate incentive framework (refer to "Remuneration Report" section on page 57), helps to further embed our Risk Appetite.